 Depending on the different ways in which you want to use the VPN, your choice will be different:

-- Streaming and unblocking restricted content : As ExpressVPN is currently the fastest and most reliable VPN, it is the most recommended for people who are living or traveling in Thailand and want to continue to enjoy Netflix, Hulu or content specifically related to a country or which is blocked in Thailand.
+- Streaming and unblocking restricted content : As ExpressVPN is currently the fastest and most reliable VPN, it is the most recommended for people who are living or traveling in Thailand and want to continue to enjoy Netflix, Amazon Prime Video, HBO or any content specifically related to a country or which is blocked in Thailand.

-- Secure connection during your trip to Thailand: Especially for travelers who constantly use public networks, I recommend VyprVPN, as it is the option that offers the most security.
+- Secure connection during your trip to Thailand: Especially for travelers who constantly use public networks, I recommend NordVPN, as it is the option that offers the most security.

 Is it safe to connect to the internet in Thailand?